Inokinoki/inoki-blog/source/_posts/KDEConnect-iOS-dev-dairy-1.md

 Pods/Pods-acknowledgements.plist:0: Reading data: The file “Pods-acknowledgements.plist” couldn’t be opened because there is no such file.
 ```

 This could be an error caused by CocoaPod version.
-To fix it, just copy the files in `Pods/Target Support Files/Pods-kdeconnect-ios` to `Pods/`:
+To fix it, copy the files in `Pods/Target Support Files/Pods-kdeconnect-ios` to `Pods/`:

 ```sh
 cp Pods-kdeconnect-ios-acknowledgements.plist ../../Pods-acknowledgements.plist